 Contact Kacey Tait, Inquiry-Based Curriculum and Instruction Manager at email@example.com or 262-416-1503 or call our general office at 262-375-2715

-Below is an overview of the wonderful variety of programs offered at Riveredge for all seasons and ages.
+Here you can find descriptions for our wonderful variety of school programs for all grades.
 Scroll down or click below to find more details on the specific programs you might have interest in!
 Apply here!

 Exploring the Vernal Pond